 - Final High School Transcript (showing a date of graduation)

 - Official transcript from each college attended - if applicable

 What happens after all documents arrive at the University?

 After all documents arrive at the University, you will receive information regarding the COMPASS (Computer-adaptive college placement test).
 All non-traditional freshman (unless eligible for an exemption) are required to take the COMPASS prior to admission to UWG.
-Students scoring below 74 on the COMPASS Reading, 60 on the COMPASS Writing, and/or 37 on the COMPASS Math exam are not admissible to UWG.
+Students scoring below 74 on the COMPASS Reading, 60 on the COMPASS English/Writing, and/or 37 on the COMPASS Math exam are not admissible to UWG.

 Compass Requirements For Admission / Continued Enrollment

 |Compass Reading||Greater Than or Equal to 74|